wesyah234/imapcopy/README.md

 * Perform a test run with no changes made to the destination
 * Generous console output showing the progress and details for logging and debugging
+* Support for large mailboxes - breaks them into smaller pieces

 ## Requirements